Managing side effects of stomach cancer

 Stomach cancer and its treatment can cause many side effects.
 Some of these side effects are permanent and may change what you can eat, and how you digest foods and absorb essential nutrients.
 Here we look at the common side effects and how to manage them.

 - How treatment will affect eating

 - Anaemia and osteoporosis

-After treatment, some foods you used to eat may cause digestive problems.
-You will need to try different foods and ways of eating to find out what works for you.
-You may need to change your eating habits, such as eating smaller meals more often throughout the day.
+After treatment, some foods may be uncomfortable to eat and may cause digestive problems.
+You will need to try different foods and change your eating habits, such as eating smaller meals more often throughout the day.

-Some people find it difficult to cope emotionally with the changes to how and what they can eat.
-You may feel self-conscious or worry about eating in public or with friends.
-These reactions are natural.
-It may help to talk about how you feel with your family and friends, or to speak with a counsellor or someone who has been through a similar experience.
+You may find it hard to accept the differences in how and what you can eat.
+It’s natural to feel self-conscious or worry about eating in public or with friends.
+It may help to let your family and friends know how you feel, or to speak with a counsellor or someone who has been through a similar experience.
 They may be able to give you advice on how to adjust.
 It may take time and support to adapt to your new way of eating.

 View the Cancer Council NSW editorial policy.